-- I may love being whipped to orgasm, but if I tell a potential play partner that I do they may expect to take me there, regardless of their skill level or our interaction.
+- being whipped to orgasm is one of life’s great pleasures.
+But if I tell a potential play partner that I do they may expect to take me there, regardless of their skill level or our interaction.

-I like to ease into play relationships, open up slowly and build a list with that friend alone.
+Easing into play relationships is my preference, open up slowly and build a list with that friend alone.
 Through open and honest communication, and gentle learning.
 Rather than jump in all guns blazing.
 I don’t like to rush into anything.